 Discover paradise with a purpose at Six Senses Laamu in the Maldives.
 This exclusive eco-resort is set on a remote atoll and sets the gold standard for sustainable luxury dive vacations.
 It features a combination of on-land and overwater villas, as well as six sublime restaurants, a heavenly spa and an open-air yoga studio.
 From diving with graceful manta rays to witnessing newborn sea turtles take their first swim, it’s a place to immerse yourself in the wonders of nature.

 At Six Senses Laamu, luxury meets responsibility.
-This eco-friendly Maldives dive resort partners with leading conservation organizations like the Manta Trust to protect threatened species through research and education initiatives.
+This eco-friendly Maldives dive resort partners with leading conservation organisations like the Manta Trust to protect threatened species through research and education initiatives.
 Aside from its commitment to zero waste and self-sufficiency, the resort also gives back to local communities by donating water purification systems to provide clean drinking water for all.

 Nestled beneath swaying palms and overlooking a pristine beach, the eco-friendly dive resort in Palawan is a tropical paradise with a purpose.
 Since 1994, the Sangat Island Dive Resort has made protecting the planet and uplifting the local community integral to its mission.
 It offers easy access to amazing reefs that are teeming with life, as well as the incredible wrecks for which Coron Bay is known.